odoo/documentation/content/developer/webservices/iap.rst

     on sandbox to ease the tests.

-Log in then go to :menuselection:`My Account --> Your In-App Services`, click Create and provide the informations of your service.
+Log in then go to :menuselection:`My Account --> Your In-App Services`, click Create and provide the information of your service.

 The service has *seven* important fields: